compasjs/compas/docs/features/test-and-bench-runner.md

 ### Running tests

 There are two ways to run tests.
-The short way is to use `yarn compas test` which will run all test files in your project.
-There is also the option to run a test file directly like `node ./file.test.js` or
+The short way is to use `compas test` which will run all test files in your project.
+There is also the option to run a test file directly like `node ./file.test.js` or `compas run ./file.test.js`.
-`yarn compas run ./file.test.js`.
 However, to do this you need to add the following to your test file:

 ```js
 import { mainTestFn } from "@compas/cli";